StarRocks/starrocks/docs/data_source/Block_cache.md

-# Block cache
+# Local Cache

-This topic describes the working principles of block cache and how to enable block cache to improve query performance on external data.
+This topic describes the working principles of Local Cache and how to enable Local Cache to improve query performance on external data.

 In data lake analytics, StarRocks scans data files stored in external storage systems, such as HDFS and Amazon S3.
 The I/O overhead of an external storage system is affected by the amount of scanned data.
 The larger the amount of data scanned, the more I/O overhead it causes.
 In addition, in some Ad Hoc (instant query) scenarios, locality of reference causes duplicate I/O overhead for an external storage system.

-To optimize the query performance in these scenarios, StarRocks 2.5 and later versions provide block cache.
+To optimize the query performance in these scenarios, StarRocks 2.5 and later versions provide the Local Cache feature.
 This feature accelerates queries and analysis by caching hot data from external storage systems into blocks.
-Block cache only works when you query data from external storage systems by using external tables (except for external tables for JDBC-compatible databases) or external catalogs.
+Local cache only works when you query data from external storage systems by using external tables (except for external tables for JDBC-compatible databases) or external catalogs.
 It does not work when you query native tables stored in StarRocks.

 ## How it works